ConductionNL/product-website-template/docs/features/NL_Design.md

 By leveraging the NL Design System, the Product Website Template provides a user-centered, accessible, and customizable solution for showcasing your open-source project.

+## Challanges
+While the Product Website Template offers a flexible and customizable solution for creating product pages, it's not without its challenges.
+One of the main challenges lies in the use of NL design tokens.

+NL design tokens are essentially variables that store visual design attributes.
+They're used to maintain a consistent look and feel across different platforms and devices.
+In the context of the Product Website Template, you can use your organization's NL design tokens to style your product page.

+However, not all NL design token sets have all the tokens needed to fully utilize the template.
+In fact, as of now, none of the existing token sets provide a complete set of tokens that cover all aspects of the template.
+This means that some elements of the template might not be styled as expected when using certain NL design tokens.

+This challenge requires a certain level of creativity and problem-solving.
+You might need to create additional tokens to fill in the gaps, or find alternative ways to style certain elements of the template.
+It's also important to keep in mind that the NL design system is continually evolving, and more comprehensive token sets might become available in the future.

+Despite these challenges, the use of NL design tokens in the Product Website Template provides a powerful way to customize your product page and align it with your organization's branding.
+It's a testament to the flexibility and adaptability of the template, and a key feature that sets it apart in the world of open-source projects.

 ## Configuration
 The NL Design template can be configured (or changed) trough the workflow yaml.
 There are three properties governing the NL Design system